plukacs/lab-governance/Product Dev/Visibl.md

   - if a ticket is not DONE by the time of the retrospective: move it to the next sprint
   - next sprint planning: reestimate remaining tickets
   - fill the todo after the demo, create clarification tasks for anything uncertain
+  - if there is a call for reactions of any kind, you may positively sign that you do not have a reaction by putting your hand on the table

 ### Branching
 - Use `master` branch